Clink this link below for ‘everything in Somerset’

 The trail will follow the old rail line along the western side of the Brisbane River and will travel through farming landscapes, native and plantation forests, rural, residential and country towns.
 Currently the Fernvale to Lowood and the Linville to Blackbutt sections of the trail are open.

 Cyclists, walkers and horse riders will be catered for by a range of services, accommodation and facilities in towns along the trail.
-Due for completion in 2012, it will be the one of the longest rail trails in Australia.
+It is the longest rail trail in Australia.

 For more information on Brisbane Valley Rail Trail

 Every Saturday, Alexandra Hall, Cressbrook Street, Toogoolawah

 Child to High School $6, Adult $8, Family $25

 For more information contact: 0438 149 954